linkerd/linkerd/linkerd/docs/telemetry.md

 kind `io.l5d.usage`

 In order to make improvements and prioritize features, we'd like to gain a broader picture of how users run linkerd.
-This telemeter helps us by gathering anonymized usage data, sent to buoyant once an hour.
+This opt-in telemeter helps us by gathering anonymized usage data, sent to buoyant once an hour.

+<aside class="warning"> No data is sent until the telemeter is explicitly added to the config! </aside>

 The kind of data captured is as follows:

 1. How linkerds are configured (The kinds of namers, initializers, identifiers, transformers, protocols, & interpreters used)
 2. What environments are linkerds running in (Operating System, Container orchestration solution),
 3. How do linkerds perform in those contexts (JVM performance, Number of requests served)

-See proto for exact message and structure.
+We do not collect the labels of namers/routers, designated service addresses or directories, dtabs, request/response data, or any other possibly identifying information.

+To see the exact payload that would be sent, add the telemeter with `dryRun` set to `true`, then query `localhost:9990/admin/metrics/usage`

 Key | Default Value | Description
 --- | ------------- | -----------
-orgId | empty by default | Optional unique string of your choosing that helps buoyant better understand linkerd behavior across restarts.
+orgId | empty by default | Optional string of your choosing that identifies your organization dryRun | false | If set to true, the usage telemeter is loaded but no data is sent